Eloquencere/Eloquencere/README.md

 Hardware, Embedded Designer
 ------------------------------------

-I'm currently doing my Bachelors in Electronics Engineering, my passion is to design optimised hardware for a specific purpose
+My passion is to design optimised hardware for a specific purpose.

-* 🧠  I'm learning SystemVerilog and Dart
+* 🧠  I'm learning SystemVerilog and System Design

 ### Skills